 USDA Home Loans for Eligible Buyers

-The Rural Development mortgage guarantee from USDA is a no money down option that is not limited to farm land.
+The USDA home loan, meant as a way to develop rural areas, is a no money down option that is not limited to farm land.
 However, you must meet their eligibility requirements.
 For example, there are geographical limits, household income restrictions, and it is primarily intended for first-time home buyers.

-If you qualify for either of these types of no down payment loans, you should know you can use these loans in conjunction with Homes for Heroes and save much more money by working with our local specialists.
+If you qualify for either of these types of no down payment loans, you should know you can use these loans in conjunction with Homes for Heroes’ Hero Rewards, and save more money by working with our local specialists.

 COST #2: Earnest Money Deposit